Last Updated on August 16th, 2019

 What is it about cow’s milk that makes skin break out?
 Most cow’s milk products are high in a naturally occurring hormone called insulin-like growth factor-1, abbreviated IGF-1.
 This is not a hormone that is artificially added to milk or that is injected into cows.
 It’s a natural growth factor that the mother cow provides her baby calf that stimulates cell growth.
 After all, if you are a calf, and you need to grow into a cow, stimulating cell division is an unabashedly good thing.

 But if you are a teenager or adult dealing with acne, hormones from milk are just about the last thing you need.
-The same IGF-1 that helps a calf develop into a cow stimulates the growth of skin cells in the lining of pores.
-The neck of pores in the skin in the face, neck, and trunk gets clogged, sebum and acne bacteria accumulate, the immune system tries to remove them, and pimples result.
+The same IGF-1 that helps a calf develop into a cow stimulates the growth of skin cells in the lining of pores, and it can induce sebum production2 as well.
+The neck of pores in the skin in the face, neck, and trunk gets clogged, acne bacteria accumulate, the immune system tries to remove them, and pimples result.